 Coeur à la Crème with Strawberry-Currant Sauce

-A beautiful make ahead dessert that is basically an unbaked, crustless, gluten-free cheesecake.
+A beautiful make ahead dessert that is basically a no-bake, crustless, gluten-free cheesecake!

 - Yield: 6 to 8 servings 1x

 - Category: Desserts, Gluten-free, Make Ahead

 - 8 ounces cream cheese, softened

 - 1 vanilla bean

 - 3/4 cup red currant jelly (see Substitution below)